- Cycle on small and picturesque roads along the stunning Sea of Japan Coast

 - Explore Matsue, a historic city with an original castle and a world-famous museum with Japan’s number one ranking garden

-Join Japan expert and award-winning cycling guide Richard Pearce for a special tour through the San-in region of Japan; a region of stunning beauty, rich in history and folklore, and of spiritual importance to the Japanese.
+Join Japan expert and award-winning cycling guide Richard Pearce for a special tour through the San-in region of Japan.
+San-in is the region of stunning beauty, rich in history and folklore.
+This region is of spiritual importance to the Japanese.

-San-in features heavily in Kojiki, the oldest surviving chronicle of the mythical origins of Japan and its gods, and is seen as the birthplace of Japan.
+San-in features heavily in Kojiki, the oldest surviving chronicle of the mythical origins of Japan and its gods.
+It is seen as the birthplace of Japan.
 We follow a route in a famous Kojiki tale of the Deity Ōkuninushi and a white hare, between Inaba and Izumo, now known as Tottori and Izumo.

 Our adventure begins near Tottori City, as we start our journey along the San-in coastline on the Sea of Japan, to Mount Mitoku, an ancient Buddhist Temple complex.
 Here we visit Sanbutsuji Temple and have tea with the priests.
 We will spend the night in traditional lodgings in Misasa Onsen, a spa-town famous for the health restoring properties of its water.

 Our journey continues west to Yonago City, passing through rice fields, pear farms and fishing villages in the shadow of the stunning Mount Daisen.
 The next morning, we begin cycling from the top of the mountain.
 As we glide through beech forest and lush pastures, we can enjoy spectacular views over the Sea of Japan and of the majestic mountain itself.
 At the seashore, we cycle along a newly opened coastal cycle path that takes us to the Sakaiminato ferry port via Ejima Bridge, the third largest of its kind in the world, and the small islands of Eshima and Daikonjima.